scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 To make parameters easily accessible throughout the code, Sacred employs the technique of *dependency injection*: any function decorated by ``@ex.capture`` can simply accept any configuration entry as a parameter.
 Whenever such a function is called, Sacred will automatically pass those parameters by name from the configuration.
-This allows for flexible and convenient use of the hyperparameters throughout the experiment code:
+This allows for the flexible and convenient use of the hyperparameters throughout the experiment code:

 .. code-block:: python